 Ever wonder how to be friends with an INTJ?
-This personality type has a reputation for being intelligent and aloof loners, but like many stereotypes this isn’t really all that accurate.
+People with this personality type have a reputation for being intelligent and aloof loners, but like many stereotypes this isn’t really all that accurate.
 INTJs put a high value on friendships and they can make wonderful friends.

-I’m going to assume that since you’re reading this article you either want to make friends with an INTJ or you want to be a better friend to the INTJs in your life.
-So without further ado, here are 10 things INTJs need in a friendship.
+If you’re not yet sure why you’d want an INTJ friend, check out this article: “7 Reasons Why You Need an INTJ Friend in Your Life.”
+Since you’re reading today’s article, though, I’m going to assume you either want to make friends with an INTJ or you want to be a better friend to the INTJs in your life.
+And so, without further ado, here are 10 things INTJs need in a friendship.

 Looking for a test that can help you discover your personality type?
 I recommend the free test from Personality Hacker (click here to take it).
 Please note that this is an affiliate link, which means if you make a purchase after taking the test I’ll receive a small commission at no additional cost to you.

 INTJs are fiercely loyal once they care about you.
-Once you earn their trust and they consider you a friend, you can bet they’ll want the same kind of loyalty from you that you’re getting from them.
+After you earn their trust and they consider you a friend, you can bet they’ll expect the same kind of loyalty from you that you’re getting from them.
 Betraying an INTJ is the fastest way to end the friendship.
 You’ve heard of INFJ doorslams, right?
 INTJs can be just as bad, or even worse.
-You get doorslamed by an INTJ you might as well not exist anymore.
+If you get doorslamed by an INTJ you might as well not exist anymore.

 2) Freedom and Alone Time

 Many INTJs want friends but they’re also perfectly capable of being happy on their own, thank you very much.
 Smothering them with attention is not the way to prove that you’re worthy of being in their close friend circle.
+And don’t try to control them — that never ends well.
 You need to give your INTJ friend space or they won’t trust you enough to share their time with you.
-Also, don’t try to control an INTJ.
-That never ends well.
+Also, don’t be upset if they won’t drop everything to hang out with you at a moment’s notice.
+While they do like to be included in invitations, most INTJs prefer to plan things in advance.

 3) Straight-Forward Honesty

 Contrary to rumor, INTJs do have feelings.
 Your unkind words can hurt them deeply, but you can also hurt them with insincerity.
 They would much rather have you “tell it like it is” than talk in circles trying to protect their feelings.
-If they can’t trust you to be honest, they won’t trust you at all.
+If they can’t trust you to be honest then they won’t trust you at all.
+Also, don’t be afraid to share your advice with them.
+INTJs welcome constructive suggestions for personal or professional growth.
 Just be sure you treat them with respect while you’re being honest.

 4) Intellectual Engagement